WondwosenTsige/code-201-reading-notes/class-07.md

 - The <table> element is used to create a table.
 The contents of the table are written out rowby row.

 - By typing <tr> You indicate the start of each row using the opening <tr> tag.
 (The tr stands for table row.)
-It is followed by one or more
-<td> elements (one for each cell in that row).
+It is followed by one or more elements of <td> (one for each cell in that row).
 At the end of the row you use a closing </tr> tag.

-- <td> Each cell of a table is represented using a <td> element.
+- With <td> Each cell of a table is represented using a <td> element.
 (The td stands for table data.)
 At the end of each cell you use a closing </td> tag.
 Some browsers automatically draw lines around the table and/or the individual cells.

 - You can make cells of a table span more than one row or column using the rowspan and colspan attributes.

-- For long tables you can split the table into a <thead>, <tbody>, and <tfoot>.
+- For long tables you can split the table into a <thead>, <tbody>, and <tfoot>. as necessary

 ### Functions, Methods, and Objects